OrkoHunter/keep/README.md

 ## Features

 - Save a new command with a brief description
+- Save notes or command sets with `keep new notes` and `keep new set`
 - Search the saved commands using powerful patterns
 - Save the commands as a secret GitHub gist
 - Use `keep push` and `keep pull` to sync the commands between GitHub